This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Ireland.

-The CCPC’s approach in applying the SLC test is based heavily on economic analysis and, in practical terms, mirrors closely the approach of the European Commission in applying the significant impediment to effective competition test under the EU Merger Regulation.
+The CCPC’s approach in applying the SLC test is based heavily on economic analysis and, in practical terms, mirrors closely the approach of the European Commission in applying the significant impediment to effective competition test under the EUMR.
 In analysing whether an SLC arises, the CCPC will first typically look to define relevant product and geographic markets by reference to demand-side and supply-side substitutability.
 It will then examine the impact of the transaction in relation to unilateral effects at the horizontal and vertical level, as well as the possibility of coordinated effects arising on relevant markets.
 The assessment will focus on the competitive constraints on the merged entity, including those exerted by competitors, customers and the threat of new entry or expansion.
 The CCPC will consider efficiency arguments, if presented.
-It will also consider the failing firm defence, although the criteria required for establishing this defence are difficult to meet.
-Only one transaction to date has been approved on this basis (Baxter/Fannin).
+It will also consider the failing firm defence (Baxter/Fannin), although the criteria required for establishing this defence are difficult to meet.

-Unlike the position under the EU Merger Regulation, in which the European Commission must proceed to an in-depth Phase II investigation only where it has "serious doubts" regarding the compatibility of a proposed transaction with the internal market, there is no specific test under the Competition Act that must be satisfied in order for the CCPC to open a Phase II investigation.
-The CCPC will move to Phase II if it is unable on the basis of the information before it to form a view that the result of the merger or acquisition will not be to substantially lessen competition during the Phase I period of 30 working days.
+Unlike the position under the EUMR, in which the European Commission must proceed to an in-depth Phase 2 investigation only where it has "serious doubts" regarding the compatibility of a proposed transaction with the internal market, there is no specific test under the Competition Act that must be satisfied in order for the CCPC to open a Phase 2 investigation.
+The CCPC will move to Phase 2 if it is unable, on the basis of the information before it, to form a view that the result of the merger or acquisition will not be to substantially lessen competition during the Phase 1 period of 30 working days.

-In practice, however, the majority of cases reviewed by the CCPC are cleared at Phase I. The CCPC’s latest Annual Report notes that, between 31 October 2014 and 31 December 2015, just 6 of the 88 cases reviewed by the CCPC were subject to an extended Phase I review, while only 2 received a full Phase II investigation (Topaz/Esso and Baxter/Fannin).
+In practice, however, the majority of cases reviewed by the CCPC are cleared at Phase 1.
+The CCPC’s latest Mergers & Acquisitions Report notes that 9 of the 72 cases notified to the CCPC in 2017 were subject to an extended Phase 1 review, while none was subject to a full Phase 2 investigation.
+In April 2018, the CCPC cleared the acquisition of the Irish Examiner by the Irish Times following a full Phase 2 investigation.

 All transactions notified to the CCPC are investigated by reference to whether or not a substantial lessening of competition arises.
 No other factors, such as employment or broader industrial or economic policy, are taken into account by the CCPC in its investigation.